Bio-Core/tokenTracer/README.rst

     Source:               127.0.0.1:80
     Destination:          127.0.0.1:50122

 As seen with this example, the output is buffered.
-Thus, we shouldn't expect any output until a sufficient number of packets have been intercepted.
+Thus, we should not expect any output until a sufficient number of packets have been intercepted.

 1.6.3 Example 3: cURL HTTP Token Request Interception
 ===============================================================